Muunatic/Plana/CONTRIBUTING.md

 # Contribution Guide

 Welcome to the contribution guide!
-I appreciate your interest in contributing to Columbina project.
+I appreciate your interest in contributing to Plana project.
 This guide will provide you with the necessary information and guidelines to make your contributions valuable and effective.

 ### 1. Getting started